sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-hld.md

 Besides the HA states, we also need to log all the operations that is related to HA.

-HA operations are mostly lies in 2 places: HA agent for operations coming from northbound interfaces and syncd for SAI APIs we call or SAI notification we handle related to HA.
+HA operations are mostly lies in 2 places: `hamgrd` for operations coming from northbound interfaces and syncd for SAI APIs we call or SAI notification we handle related to HA.

 ##### 13.2.2.1.
-HA agent operations
+HA operations

-All the HA agent operation counters will be:
+All the HA operation counters will be:

-- Saved in NPU side `COUNTER_DB`, since the HA agent is running on NPU side.
+- Saved in NPU side `COUNTER_DB`, since the `hamgrd` is running on NPU side.
 - Partitioned with ENI level key: `HA_OP_STATS|<DPU IP>|<ENI MAC>`.

 | Name | Description |